thisdotrob/family-monolith/server/DEPLOY.md

     ```
 The service will automatically pull the latest image from `ghcr.io` and run it.

+### Database Setup

+No manual database setup is required.
+On server startup, the application will:
+- Create the SQLite database file if it does not exist (default: `./blobfishapp.sqlite`).
+- Apply all pending migrations from the `migrations/` directory automatically.

+This applies to both native and Docker deployments.

 ---

 ## Common Configuration: Let's Encrypt